Health Care Providers, Clinicians, EMS

 On this page:

-- Clinicians should consider influenza in the differential diagnosis of febrile respiratory illnesses in patients of any age, encourage their high risk patients to be immunized against influenza if they have not already done so, and review updated recommendations of the use of antiviral medications for influenza prophylaxis and treatment.
+- Clinicians should consider influenza in the differential diagnosis of febrile respiratory illnesses in patients of any age, encourage all their patients and particularly their high risk patients to be immunized against influenza if they have not already done so, and review updated recommendations of the use of antiviral medications for influenza prophylaxis and treatment.

 - Oseltamivir and zanamivir are the two drugs currently recommended for treatment and prophylaxis.
 Providers will be notified through the health alert network if national recommendations for treatment and prophylaxis are revised.